jubatus/website/source/en/fv_convert.rst

  Add specified value to the original value.

   :value:  Specifies value to add.
 For example, if we add 3 to the original value, we use "3".
 Note that it is not numeric but a string.
-It is treated as a floating-point number internally.
+It is treated as a doubled precision floating-point number internally.

 .. describe:: linear_normalization